 Amyotrophic lateral sclerosis (ALS) is a disease of the nervous system.
-It leads to damage of nerve cells in the brain and spine.
+It leads to the damage of nerve cells in the brain and spine.
 These nerves control muscle movement.
-The related muscles weaken and shrink as the disease progresses.
-Changes to the nerves and muscles get worse over time.
+People with ALS have muscles that weaken and shrink as the disease worsens.

 |The Nervous System|

 ALS is more common in men and in people who are 50 to 75 years of age.
 Other things that may raise the risk are:

 - Having certain genetic mutations